 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, AVIO reported total carbon emissions of approximately 566,599,000 kg CO2e.
-This figure includes 1,262,000 kg CO2e from Scope 1 emissions, 41,450 kg CO2e from Scope 2 emissions (market-based), and a significant 565,296,000 kg CO2e from Scope 3 emissions, which encompasses categories such as purchased goods and services (441,198,000 kg CO2e) and upstream transportation and distribution (75,881,000 kg CO2e).
-AVIO has set ambitious climate commitments aligned with the UN 2030 Agenda, aiming for net-zero emissions across both Scope 1 and Scope 2 by 2030.
+This includes Scope 1 emissions of about 1,262,000 kg CO2e, Scope 2 emissions of approximately 41,450 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 565,296,000 kg CO2e.
+The largest components of Scope 3 emissions were from purchased goods and services (approximately 441,198,000 kg CO2e) and upstream transportation and distribution (about 75,881,000 kg CO2e).
+AVIO has set ambitious climate commitments aligned with the UN 2030 Agenda, aiming for net-zero emissions in both Scope 1 and Scope 2 by 2030.
 The company is currently developing a GHG emission reduction transition plan, expected to be finalised by 2026, which will be managed in synergy with Termica Colleferro.
 This plan will identify decarbonisation levers to achieve their targets.
-In previous years, AVIO's emissions have shown variability, with 2023 emissions recorded at approximately 26,030,980 kg CO2e (Scope 3), and 22,037,890 kg CO2e (Scope 2).
-The company is actively working towards measurable sustainability objectives integrated with its strategic industrial plan, demonstrating a commitment to reducing its carbon footprint and enhancing environmental performance.
+In previous years, AVIO's emissions have shown fluctuations, with 2023 emissions recorded at approximately 26,030,980 kg CO2e for Scope 3, alongside Scope 1 and Scope 2 emissions of about 191,540 kg CO2e and 22,037,890 kg CO2e, respectively.
+The company is actively working towards measurable sustainability objectives integrated with its strategic industrial plan.
+Overall, AVIO's commitment to reducing its carbon footprint reflects a proactive approach to sustainability within the aerospace industry, focusing on both operational efficiency and broader environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents